snd/hinoki/README.md

 **magical inversion of control for nodejs**

+hinoki is an asynchronous dependency resolver and injection

 hinoki can manage complexity in nodejs applications.

+its beta

 hinoki is a fairly complex piece of software